 Season 8 of American Horror Story comes to a thrilling conclusion in “Apocalypse Then,” where our beloved witches must finally face off with the Anti-Christ.

 This recap of American Horror Story Season 8, Episode 10, “Apocalypse Then”, contains spoilers.
-You can check out our thoughts on the previous episode by clicking these words.

 Because of the frequently convoluted scope of the average American Horror Story season, the final episode often tells the truth of the season’s success.
 Much of Season 8 has relied on the fandom’s love of these characters and the sheer glee of seeing them all again in the same place.
 Much like Infinity War.
 And like Infinity War, there have been some stellar moments, along with some stumbles.
 Thankfully, “Apocalypse Then” will go down on the stellar side, redeeming the stumbling last few episodes.